outsidedav/swift/data/cloudant.md

 ## Step 4.
 Testing your app
 {: #cloudant_testing}

-Think you've got everything set up correctly?
-Let's test it out!
+Is everything set-up correctly?
+Test it out!

 1. Run your application, making sure to invoke the initialization and respective operations, such as creating a document.
 2. Return to the {{site.data.keyword.cloudant_short_notm}} service instance previously created in your web browser, and open the service dashboard.
-3. Select the database being used, and you should see you freshly created documents in the dashboard.
+3. Select the database that is used, and you should see that you freshly created documents in the dashboard.

 Having trouble?
 Check out the [{{site.data.keyword.cloudant_short_notm}} API Reference](/docs/services/Cloudant/api/index.html#api-reference-overview).